top of page

 https://doi.org/10.1007/s11858-020-01202-5

-Teacher noticing has become a prominent theme in teacher education and teacher professional development; however, the current state of research is quite diverse, with different, unrelated theoretical foundations and a variety of research designs.
-In this project, systematic reviews of the literature on teacher noticing published in the last two decades are conducted.
-Based on full-text analyses of journal articles published in major databases, the project explores theoretical conceptualizations of teacher noticing, methodological approaches to the study of teacher noticing, and the professional development of teacher noticing (w/ Prof Gabriele Kaiser, Prof Johannes König, Prof Rossella Santagata and Assoc Prof Xinrong Yang)
+Teacher noticing has become a prominent topic in teacher education and professional development; however, the current state of research is quite diverse, with different, unrelated theoretical underpinnings and a variety of research designs.
+This project involves systematic reviews of the literature on teacher noticing to map the areas of theoretical conceptualisations, methodological approaches and professional development of teacher noticing.
+The project identifies established and emerging theoretical perspectives on teacher noticing, common instruments for measuring teacher noticing, and design principles for video-based teacher learning programs. (w/ Gabriele Kaiser, Johannes König, Rossella Santagata and Xinrong Yang)

 Featured Publication